How to Position and Hang Art

-Before hanging your artwork, make sure to figure out exactly which space you want to place your art, considering factors such as sunlight, moisture, and temperature can be detrimental to the art.
+Before hanging your artwork, make sure to figure out exactly which space you want to place your art.
+Considering factors such as sunlight, moisture, and temperature are all important when finding a place to hang your new print.
 The goal is to prevent moisture and heat from reaching your artwork and frame, both of which could cause damages.

 Bathrooms: Evaporation and condensation are the two major factors that could damage your artwork.
 If you are deciding to spruce up the walls of your bathroom keep in mind these questions:

 - How much do I love this artwork?

 - Would I be really upset if the artwork slowly degraded over the next few years?

 - Would I get upset if I found mold on my artwork?